 - Its reset interval.

 You can access metrics directly from the resource Overview page.
 Here you'll see charts representing some of the apps metrics.

 Clicking on any of those charts will take you to the metrics view where you can create custom charts, query different metrics and much more.

 To learn more about metrics, see Monitor service metrics.

 Metrics for an app or an App Service plan can be hooked up to alerts.
 For more information, see Receive alert notifications.

-App Service apps hosted in Basic, Standard, or Premium App Service plans support autoscale.
+App Service apps hosted in Basic or higher App Service plans support autoscale.
 With autoscale, you can configure rules that monitor the App Service plan metrics.
 Rules can increase or decrease the instance count, which can provide additional resources as needed.
 Rules can also help you save money when the app is over-provisioned.